phchen5/phchen5.github.io/_posts/blog-post-1.md

 ---
-title: 'Blog Post number 1'
+title: An ENTRO (intro) to ENTROpy
-date: 2012-08-14
+date: 2024-08-31
-permalink: /posts/2012/08/blog-post-1/
+permalink: /posts/entropy/
 tags:
-  - cool posts
+  - statistics
-  - category1
+  - entropy
-  - category2
+  - categorical
 ---

 ## Attribution:

-The information in this post is largely derived/inspired from StatQuest with Josh Starmer, who is an amazing YouTuber discussing statistics.
-I highly recommend checking out his video on Entropy as well.
+The information in this post is largely derived/inspired from [StatQuest with Josh Starmer](https://www.youtube.com/channel/UCtYLUTtgS3k1Fg4y5tAhLbw), who is an amazing YouTuber discussing statistics/data science.
+I highly recommend checking out his video on [Entropy](https://www.youtube.com/watch?v=YtebGVx-Fxw) as well.

 ## Introduction

 Hello there!
-Welcome to this post on Entropy.
+Welcome to this post on entropy.
 Entropy is a crucial concept that appears in various fields, ranging from statistics to machine learning.
 In this post, we’ll go beyond the formulas to discuss the essence of entropy and what the numbers really mean.
 Let’s dive in!

 ## What is Entropy?

 So, what is entropy?
-Essentially, entropy is a number that quantifies similarities (or differences).
+Essentially, **entropy** is a number that quantifies similarities (or differences).
 Let’s explore this with an example.

 ## Example